-Senator GRASSLEY.
+Senator Grassley.
 I just have one question in the second round.
 Mr. Ng, during a September 26, 2007 hearing on offshore tax issues, we had an expert by the name of Suzanne McDowell testify to the complexities of the unrelated business income regime and the ability of tax-indifferent organizations to circumvent UBIT through the use of blocker corporations.
 The Government Accountability Office also highlights the use of these entities in its report.

-ability Office also highlights the use of these entities in its report.
 I also note with interest a Chronicle of Philanthropy article, which I would like to enter into the record, Mr. Chairman.